Singida Region: Population

 The first peoples in Singida Region are the Bantu ethnic group of this region is known as the Turu people, it is the most prominent ethnic group in the region as they currently have a world population of over 1,000,000 members with most of them residing in the Singida Region.
 The Turu also rely heavily on grain production for the purposes of acquiring cattle, which is a very important commodity to the Turu.
 They primarily produce crops like uwele, maize and matama and The Turu rely on wives in the community to harvest crops and they are huge component of the Turu economy, as such bride wealth via cattle is often arranged in order to obtain a bride.

 Nyamwezi people are a tribe whose ancestral home are in certain parts of Singida.
 This is an agricultural community producing primarily crops like sorghum, millet, and rice.
 The Nyamwezi have matrilineal descent groups.
 Ancestral worship is also integral to the Nyamwezi and they also look to high gods and spirits for guidance.

 The Isanzu people are based in the Iramba district of Singida Region.
 The Isanzu speak a Bantu language called Kinyihanzu and the population is approximately 87,000 people.
 The Isanzu are also farmers of sorghum, millet, and maize.
 Some Isanzu are also migrant laborers in other parts of the country; and they also have matrilineal descent.
-Another people group is based in soutehrn Singida Regiona re the Kimbu people.
+Another people group is based in southern Singida Regiona are the Kimbu people.